 The Correspondence of Henry Oldenburg, ed.
 A. R. Hall and M. B. Hall, 13 vols (Madison, WI: University of Wisconsin Press; London: Mansel; London: Taylor & Francis, 1965–86).

 It should be noted that in their edition A. R. Hall and M. B. Hall used the Julian calendar to record the date for each letter in Oldenburg’s correspondence.
 To avoid confusion for scholars consulting the edition, EMLO has maintained these dates, has recorded also the ‘date as marked’ in the letter, and, in line with practice across the entire union catalogue, has generated and stored the Gregorian equivalent of all recorded Julian dates.

 In keeping with the spirit of the Cultures of Knowledge project, EMLO has made available at the earliest opportunity basic metadata from all thirteen volumes of the Halls’ edition.
-In the course of 2017, metadata for people mentioned within the letters from a number of the Halls’ volumes will be expanded and enhanced during the spring and summer of 2017.
+In the course of 2017, metadata for people mentioned within the letters from a number of the Halls’ volumes will be added to the records in EMLO.